 “Supposed to be?”
 Iain asked.

 “Yes,” she replied.
 “Why else would anyone create synthetic intelligences to be anything other than helpful?”

 Iain could imagine a few reasons.

-“Then why doesn’t the Skipper conform to that and take us where we want,” Iain wanted to know.
+“Then why doesn’t Skipper conform to that and take us where we want,” Iain wanted to know.

 “Probably because it’s broken,” she told him.
-“I mean, a few hundred thousands of years out in the blackness all alone, anyone could lose a few screws, even literally with all the hyperspacial resonance out here.
+“I mean, a few hundred thousands of years out in the blackness all alone, anyone could lose a few screws, even literally with all the superspatial resonance out here.
 I bet this ship loses a few kilos into the void every year.
 It’s a wonder it’s still airtight.
 Oh, wait just a moment, someone is listening.”

 “Who?”
 Ian asked as she stopped.
 Cygnus didn’t look around like he’d expected.
-She just looked up and rolled her eyes.
-Then winced.
+She just looked up and rolled her eyes, then winced.

 “Nobody,” she replied.
 “You know how some people are just sensitive about their life choices?”

 He stopped, stared at her.
 Was she flipping out?
 Now?
 And her voice had changed, almost as though she had applied a bit of a chorus, or reverb.